 Incarceration is not healthy for anyone, but prisons and jails are particularly dangerous for LGBTQIA+ individuals.
 They are disproportionately subject to violence, rape and discrimination.
 Transgender individuals are denied their very identity when they are placed in a prison population that does not match their self-identified gender.

 Women are now a fast growing segment of the U.S. prison population, largely because of draconian drug laws.
-Two-thirds of women doing time in federal prison are behind bars for nonviolent drug offenses.
+More than 61% of women doing time in federal prison are behind bars for nonviolent drug offenses.

 Women, and particularly women of color, are disproportionately affected by social stigma, by a plea bargaining system that punishes those unable or unwilling to inform on others, by regulations that bar people with a drug conviction from obtaining (or that require a drug test to receive) public assistance, and by a drug treatment system designed for men.